robudexIT/workoutapp/README.md

   - PROXY     - APIGATEWAY  (http proxy integration) -Database  - RDS mysql Instance

-# Project Feautres and Anatomy
+# Project Features and Anatomy
 - This Project is same as in cookie branch.
 But this time , we used seperate servers for backend and frontend to simulated cross-domain
 - We Implemented in AWS.
 - Launch two ubuntu instance (t2.micro) on default VPC